Skip to main content

 We know that selling your home under these circumstances will be challenging for many homeowners.

-All Category 3 homeowners will be assigned with a property advisor and a Storm Recovery Navigator to support you throughout the process.
+All Category 3 homeowners will be assigned with a property advisor.
+You can also contact our Storm Recovery Navigator service to get support for mental health, finances and accommodation.

 When we consider special circumstances